How Much Do New Windows Cost?

 To get a good price, take the following steps—

-- Have several installers come to your home, measure your windows, recommend a replacement method, recommend a brand and model of window, explain the reasons for their recommendations, and quote prices.
+- Have several installers come to your home, measure your windows, recommend a replacement method and a brand and model of window, explain the reasons for their recommendations, and quote prices.

 - Discuss these recommendations and ask about lower-priced alternatives.
 If substantially lower prices would be available for less energy-efficient windows, ask the companies to estimate the actual energy savings the more expensive windows will produce—and insist that they provide detailed information on how they calculate these estimates.